-- Bad Catalytic Converter: Catalytic converters are important for your vehicle’s exhaust system, as they convert carbon monoxide into carbon dioxide.
-When the converter starts faltering, you could be causing harmful carbon monoxide to be put into the air.
-If you have a bad converter, it will cause your vehicle to fail emissions tests, hurt your car’s fuel economy, and can even make your car run at a higher temperature, leading to it potentially overheating.
+- Bad Catalytic Converter: Catalytic converters are essential for your vehicle’s exhaust system, as they convert carbon monoxide into carbon dioxide.
+When the converter starts faltering, you could be causing harmful carbon monoxide into the air.
+If you have a bad converter, it will cause your vehicle to fail emissions tests, hurt your car’s fuel economy, and can even make your vehicle run at a higher temperature, leading to it potentially overheating.

-- Poor Oxygen Sensor: The oxygen sensor of your vehicle measures the amount of oxygen that needs to be burned in the exhaust system.
-If the sensor is failing and needs replacements, the engine will burn extra fuel which results in less miles per gallon.
+- Poor Oxygen Sensor: The oxygen sensor of your vehicle measures the amount of oxygen that needs burning in the exhaust system.
+If the sensor is failing and needs replacements, the engine will burn extra fuel, which results in fewer miles per gallon.
 It can cause damage to other parts of the engine, including the spark plugs.